 A research interview with Pia Palme on composing-performing in May 2019 in Vienna

-Researching rehearsal situations in November 2019 in Vienna
+Research into rehearsal situations in November 2019 in Vienna

-Joint Panel at the conference Performing Engaging Knowing at Lucerne University of Applied Arts and Sciences
+A Joint Panel at the conference Performing Engaging Knowing at Lucerne University of Applied Arts and Sciences

-First plans on a joint conference panel by Lehmann, Palme and Lessiak were discussed in November 2019, circling around the key terms resonances and interferences.
+First plans for a joint conference panel by Lehmann, Palme and Lessiak were discussed in November 2019, circling around the key terms resonances and interferences.
 An application for the conference of the Study group for applied musicology proved successful, and the panel Interferences of Writing, Researching and Composing was presented online in August 2020.

 Wechselwirkung – a music theatre piece

 Within the production process of the music theatre piece Wechselwirkung in November 2020, Palme, Lessiak and Lehmann were active as collaborative researchers and producers, bringing in different backgrounds and capacities.
 They were part of a larger collaborative team of five artists/researchers that included the choreographer and dancer Paola Bianchi and the singer and soloist Juliet Fraser.

 More about Wechselwirkung https://www.fragilityofsounds.org/wechselwirkung/

 Fragility of Sounds – a conference, a lecture series, a music collection, and a book project